MrLixm/image-processing-lxm/README.md

 * upcoming official wheels, still in development (no png support): https://github.com/AcademySoftwareFoundation/OpenImageIO/actions/runs/11613214259/job/32338496571

-After getting one you can edit the the [pyproject.toml](pyproject.toml) file according to where you downloaded those wheels OR rename it as specified in the pyproject.toml.
+After getting one you can edit the [pyproject.toml](pyproject.toml) file according to where you downloaded those wheels OR rename it as specified in the pyproject.toml.